 Cupping was invented in China as an alternative medicine therapy.
-In this process, cups are placed on the bare skin to create suction.
+During the process, cups are placed on the bare skin, creating suction.
 This promotes healing with the increased blood flow.

 Cupping is not new, it dates back to 1550 B.C when ancient Egyptians used it as medical therapy.
-Today, cupping is widely accepted and is used to help relieve pain, inflammation, and blood flow.
+Cupping is used to help relieve pain, inflammation, and blood flow.
 It is also used as a form of relaxation and well being, and as deep tissue massage.

 There are two types of cupping: